binipringle/intro-to-dh/_texts/2-version-control.md

 # Review of the Command Line

 In this session, we'll be using the command line (terminal, bash) which you saw in the command line session.
-We'll also use your text editor and the USB flash drives.
-We'll be moving between these three spaces throughout the workshop.
+We'll also use your text editor.
+We'll be moving between these two spaces throughout the session.

-To begin with, we'll review some command line basics, including navigation.
+First, let's review some command line basics, including navigation.

 ## Accessing the Terminal